 July 24, 2024: Lawsuit Filed Against Maine Department Of Corrections

-A lawsuit has been filed against the Maine Department of Corrections and several staff members of the Long Creek Youth Development Center and Mountain View Youth Development Center.
+A lawsuit has been filed against the Maine Department of Corrections and several Long Creek Youth Development Center staff members and Mountain View Youth Development Center.
 The plaintiff, a former juvenile detainee, alleges serious mistreatment during his time in custody from 2012 to 2016.
 The claims include excessive use of isolation, excessive force, and sexual assault by staff members.

 The lawsuit, filed in Cumberland County Superior Court, targets both Special Olympics Maine and its Washington, D.C.-based parent organization, Special Olympics Inc. The defendant, who passed away in 2012, had no criminal record in Maine.
 The plaintiff’s decision to come forward was spurred by a 2021 legal change we discuss in greater detail below that eliminated the statute of limitations for civil claims of childhood sexual abuse.
 He alleges abuse occurred “dozens, if not hundreds” of times.